deji2443/YouVerifyTask/README.md

 ![Test Report](screenshots/report.png)
 ![Product Search](screenshots/product-search.png)
 - You can open the index.html file in that directory to also see the report.
-- Github workflow is in .github/workflows/cypress.yml
+- Github CI/CD workflow is in .github/workflows/cypress.yml
 - Once any update is been pushed.
-CI/CD will automaticall run.
+CI/CD pipeline will automaticall run.
 ![CI/CD](screenshots/1.png)
 ![CI/CD](screenshots/2.png)
 - Tests pass 100% locally.
 CI/CD failures are due to environment timeouts on GitHub runners.